thomasjngo/Deep-Learning-Model/README.md

 The feature variables would include attributes such as "APPLICATION_TYPE," "AFFILIATION," "CLASSIFICATION," etc., which are used to predict the target variable.

 ### Variables to Remove: ###
-Variables like "EIN" (Employer Identification Number), "ASK_AMT", and "NAME_Other" may not contribute to the prediction and could be removed from the input data.
+After a few rounds of testing, variables like "EIN" (Employer Identification Number) may not contribute to the prediction and were removed from the input data.

 ## Compiling, Training, and Evaluating the Model: ##